GonzalezVictorM/bhr1_phylogeny/README.md

 SLURM batch request to run hmmscan of the 37 TF families on all the proteomes.

 ## fetch-tf-proteomes.py
-using the domtblout files from the hmmscan of the 37 TF families, it keeps only proteins that match those descriptions.
+Using the domtblout files from the hmmscan of the 37 TF families, it keeps only proteins that match those descriptions.

+Next steps are to run the test orthofinder with only_TFs and full proteomes